jerdog/demystifying-devex-slidev/slides.md

 Explanation: Simplify workflows to eliminate bottlenecks that slow down development.

 Strategies:
-- Automate repetitive tasks such as testing, deployment, and code reviews.
+[click]- Automate repetitive tasks such as testing, deployment, and code reviews.
-- Implement self-service tools for environment provisioning to reduce dependency on other teams.
+[click]- Implement self-service tools for environment provisioning to reduce dependency on other teams.
 -->

 ---